-Crash Bandicoot has a very long, very bumpy history when it comes to video games, and while I’m as keen as most to see whether Crash Bandicoot 4: It’s About Time can actually break the Crash Curse, it’s well worth knowing why there’s a Crash Curse in the first place.
+Crash Bandicoot has a very long, very bumpy history when it comes to video games, and while I’m happy to see that Crash Bandicoot 4: It’s About Time managed to break the Crash Curse, it’s well worth knowing why there’s a Crash Curse in the first place.

 To do that, we have to step back in time and take a look at the history of Crash Bandicoot games, and as it turns out, their pretty freakishly insane advertising strategies.
 Don’t believe me?
 Very well.
 Set the time machine for 24 years ago(!) and let’s get started.

 Crash’s journey into gaming history starts with the original, Naughty Dog developed Crash Bandicoot.
 He wasn’t officially Sony’s PlayStation 1 mascot, but he may as well have been.